ITClassDev/FrontEnd/README.md

 - **react-router-dom** - Routing on frontend
 - **Ant Design** - Main UI Kit
 - **react-syntax-highlighter** - highlight users code and code in docs
+- **GitHub actions** - auto build on GitHub servers and auto-deploy to our server
 ## Run
 You can run development version to view your changes in real-time.
 This is not an optimzied build.
 ```